 June 5, 2021

-Comments Off on June 9, 2021 Virtual Meeting – Victory Gardens: How a Nation of Gardeners Helped to Win the War
+by Head Gardener Comments Off on June 9, 2021 Virtual Meeting – Victory Gardens: How a Nation of Gardeners Helped to Win the War

 Victory gardens provided 44 percent of produce in 1944, and they could be found anywhere from backyards to rooftops to public squares.
 Victory gardens provided food and promoted morale during World War II.
 In this slide illustrated talk we will trace the victory garden movement, including urban gardens, school gardens, food preservation, and ration book cookery; we will also look at the British Dig for Victory campaign, Hedgerow Harvest program, and Women’s Land Army.